molgenis/molgenis-emx2/docs/molgenis/use_schema.md

 When required=TRUE then values in this column must be filled.
 When required=FALSE then this column can be left empty.
 Default value: FALSE.

+### defaultValue

+Using 'defaultValue' you can set a default value for a column.

 ### label,label:en,label:fr etc

 Using label you can change the labels in forms.
 Typically useful for data capture and surveys.
 Using :suffix you can give labels for multiple languages, e.g.